hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514804v2-automated-journalistic-questions-a-new-method-for-extracting-5w1h-in.md

 ---
 layout: default
-title: Automated Journalistic Questions: A New Method for Extracting 5W1H in French
+title: "Automated Journalistic Questions: A New Method for Extracting 5W1H in French"
 ---

 # Automated Journalistic Questions: A New Method for Extracting 5W1H in French